 Distractions at work rob your business of productive hours every day.

 Whether it is the chatty cubemate, Internet news stories, or text messaging – employee distraction is a real issue.

-Managing distractions can be sensitive, but if done well can help the employee feel like they have choices while holding them accountable for tasks.
+Managing distractions can be sensitive, but if done well, it can help the employees feel like they have choices while holding them accountable for tasks.

 The best way to manage an employee’s non-productive tasks is to allow time in the day for them to socialize, text friends, check Facebook, or cruise the news headlines.

 The reality is that most employees will do it anyway, so managing when they do it communicates to the employee that you recognize the importance of these activities, so they don’t feel the need to hide it.

 5. Communicate, Communicate, Communicate